 Thomas A. Edison improved on Swan's design by using metal filaments and in 1878 and 1879 he filed patents for electric lights using different materials for the filament.
 He eventually discovered that a carbonized bamboo filament could last over 1200 hours.
 This discovery made commercially manufactured light bulbs commercially feasible.

 17. The Airplane (1903) – Making the Flying Dream Come True

 Leonardo da Vinci was one of the visionaries who believed that powered flight was possible.
 He made several designs for flying machines, although there is no evidence that any were actually constructed.

-Now humans can cover thousands of miles in a matter of hours thanks to the achievement of Wilbur and Orville Wright.
+Now humans can cover thousands of miles in a matter of hours thanks to the achievement of the Wright brothers.

 The electronics age owes its inception to transistors used to amplify electric signals.
 These replaced the bulky vacuum tubes that came before.

 In 1926, Julius Lilienfeld patented a field-effect transistor, but the working device was not feasible.
 In 1947 John Bardeen, Walter Brattain, and William Shockley developed the first practical transistor device at Bell Laboratories.
 Their invention won the trio the 1956 Nobel Prize in physics.